 Cooking : A chef / cook planning, provisioning, and preparing each of these meals; a rotation, where each household cooks in turn; a pot-luck.

-Here's one permutation.
+Here's another.
 A chef / cook among us prepares five dinners a week -- M-F -- while the rest of us handle the weekend breakfasts, in rotation.
 We potluck for holidays, however often.
 This gives us both consistency and variety.
 We either prepare the hall or clean-up once a week.
 Our dining hall has booths along the side, with longer common tables in the middle, so we can eat as a family, or as a group, dependent upon preference.
 We have breakfast at home, and lunch either at home, with our workmates, or away.

 There are many permutations, each making for a slightly or radically different world, and each costing us a particular sum of time and money in exchange for what it gives.
 What we choose to do really matters.
 What do we do?